pull-fiction/make-crops-not-war/index.md

 ## What have we learned?

 Although our analysis is not general, it has served to shown that along with deaths and destructions, war can also bring major changes in people's everyday life.
 It can not only invade your country, but also and more remarkably your personal sphere, causing you to take decisions you wouldn't have taken otherwise.
-In Lebanon case, it has also cause people orienting their eating habits towards a differnt, more basic diet.
+In Lebanon case, it has also cause people orienting their eating habits towards a different, more basic diet.